erp-texh-2022/etworkk-14.0/doc/cla/corporate/viindoo.md

 Vietnam, 2020-06-24

-Viindoo Technology Joint Stock Company agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+Viindoo Technology Joint Stock Company agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this